Is it Illegal to Eat while Driving in California?

 • Spilling food or drink on your clothes and taking your attention away from the road to look at what happened

-• Dropping your food and looking around to determine where it landed instead of focusing on driving
+• Dropping your food and looking around to determine where it landed instead of focusing on driving.

-Distracted Drivers Cause Accidents
+Distracted Drivers Can Cause Accidents

 I WAS HURT BY A HUNGRY DRIVER